hfakoor222/Multi_Config/README.md

   It is ready to be integrated into existing workflows, or invoked as an Ansible module.

-The script is threaded and runs multiple configrations at once.
+The script is threaded and runs multiple configurations at once.

 Code is located in main_handler.py